 • Science Curriculum: Animal tracking and ID, DNA extraction, Plant collection and ID, Water Usage

 • Skill Development-Orienteering, Survival Techniques, Shelter building and Knot Tying

 Who Can Come to Camp?

-Youth, ages 14-20 are welcome to apply and interview for their spot at camp.
-A two-week session at the Crex Camp costs $1500 per camper though over one-third of the cost returns to the camper in the form of a paycheck.
+Youth, ages 14-18 are welcome to apply and interview for their spot at camp.
+A two-week session at the Crex Camp costs $1800 per camper though over one-third of the cost returns to the camper in the form of a paycheck.
 Each session includes two-weeks lodging, meals, a camp t-shirt and water bottle, work supplies including leather work boots, gloves and additional safety equipment as needed.
 Through multiple funding sources including federal, state, foundations, grants and private donations, CEP is able to provide sponsorship to cover camp costs for eligible students.
-To learn more about camper eligibility or to become a sponsor, contact the Camp Director at 1-888-780-4237 or 1-715-682-9141 x119.
+To learn more about camper eligibility or to become a sponsor, contact one of CEP’s Youth Specialists: Sara at 715-392-6081 or by email or Travis at 715-682-9141 x119 or by email.

 Parents, Guardians & Educators… Looking for more information?